This article describes how to use a local computer to connect to your MySQL databases stored remotely on A2 Hosting servers.

 ssh -p 7822 firstname.lastname@example.org -L 3306:localhost:3306

-To set up a direct connection between your local computer and the MySQL server, you must enable remote MySQL access in cPanel.
-For information about how to do this, please see this article.
+To set up a direct connection between your local computer and the MySQL server, you must first do two things:

 To view the online documentation for PuTTY, please visit http://the.earth.li/~sgtatham/putty/0.60/htmldoc/index.html.